 Step 1: Read the Form 24 Carefully

-The Form 24 is the formal non-conformance report.
+The Form 24 is the formal non-conformance report (the counterpart to the passing Form 23 certificate).
 It lists every issue the inspector found, the AS 1926.1-2012 clause being breached, and (usually) the recommended remediation.
 With Local Pool Inspections, every non-conformance also includes a photograph for clarity.

 Common Form 24 issues, ranked by frequency: